stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 **Falsification conditions**

-* If across all considered lattice trajectories and across an admissible encoding class the observed `Tension_YM(m_latt)` values systematically exceed any reasonable upper bound for a gapped world and show no trend toward stabilization, then the encoding library used for Q012 is considered falsified at the effective layer.
+* If across all considered lattice trajectories and across an admissible encoding class the observed `Tension_YM(m_latt)` values systematically exceed upper bounds for a gapped world defined in the TU Tension Scale Charter and show no trend toward stabilization, then the encoding library used for Q012 is considered falsified at the effective layer.
 * If small changes of encoding parameters inside `Encoding_YM_Class` produce qualitatively different and mutually incompatible tension profiles without clear physical justification, the encoding is considered unstable and rejected for Q012.

+**Semantics implementation note**

+All observables and tension values in this experiment are treated as continuous real quantities.
+No discrete or hybrid reinterpretation is used here, and any comparison to threshold values must use the same tension scale as defined in the TU Tension Scale Charter.

 **Boundary note**

 Passing this experiment only shows that a particular encoding is not ruled out by current lattice data.
 It does not prove that a rigorous Yang Mills theory with a mass gap exists.
-Failing this experiment shows that a specific encoding behaves poorly; it does not show that the Yang Mills mass gap problem has a negative solution.
+Failing this experiment shows that a specific encoding behaves poorly.
+It does not show that the Yang Mills mass gap problem has a negative solution.

 ---